Kurento/kurento/source/glossary.rst

         <http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm>`__.

     RTCP
-        The `RTP Control Protocol <http://en.wikipedia.org/wiki/RTP_Control_Protocol>`__
-        is a sister protocol of the :term:`RTP`, that provides out-of-band statistics and control information for an RTP flow.
+        The :wikipedia:`RTP Control Protocol <en,RTP_Control_Protocol>` is a sister protocol of the :term:`RTP`, that provides out-of-band statistics and control information for an RTP flow.

         .. seealso:: :rfc:`3605`

     RTP
-        The `Real-Time Transport Protocol <http://en.wikipedia.org/wiki/Real-time_Transport_Protocol>`__
+        The :wikipedia:`Real-Time Transport Protocol <en,Real-time_Transport_Protocol>`
         is a standard packet format designed for transmitting audio and video streams on IP networks.
 It is used in conjunction with the :term:`RTP Control Protocol <RTCP>`.
+Transmissions using
-        Transmissions using `the RTP audio/video profile <http://en.wikipedia.org/wiki/RTP_audio_video_profile>`__ typically use :term:`SDP` to describe the technical parameters of the media streams.
+        :wikipedia:`the RTP audio/video profile <en,RTP_audio_video_profile>`
+        typically use :term:`SDP` to describe the technical parameters of the media streams.

         .. seealso:: :rfc:`3550`

     SDP
     Session Description Protocol
-        The `Session Description Protocol <http://en.wikipedia.org/wiki/Session_Description_Protocol>`__
+        The :wikipedia:`Session Description Protocol
+        <en,Session_Description_Protocol>` describes initialization
-        describes initialization parameters for a streaming media session.
+        parameters for a streaming media session.
         Both parties of a streaming media session exchange SDP files to negotiate and agree in the parameters to be used for the streaming.